8 Ways to Drive Ecommerce Lead Generation

 Don’t forget to optimize your website for mobile.
 People also shop on the go.
 If your text is too difficult to read or your site is too tricky to navigate, you may risk losing a customer’s interest.

-Things happen quite quickly online.
-If you use time-sensitive language in your promotional material, you can encourage visitors to act on your site.
+Things happen pretty quickly online.
+By using time-sensitive language in your promotional material you can encourage visitors to act on your site.
 Creating a sense of urgency forms a strong catalyst that encourages buyers to make the purchase decision right then and there.

 For instance, you could offer a unique 5% voucher before your prospective buyer exits your page and say that it’s only valid until the end of the day.
 All they’d have to do to redeem the code is enter their email address—and that’s an instant lead right there.

 There will be no information to collect if people aren’t visiting your site.
 The best way to drive traffic is to ensure you have good SEO practices in place, so your store ranks well on Search Engine Results Pages (SERPs).
 When it comes to brand visibility, search engines are your bread and butter.
 If you can successfully rank your website well organically, that’ll mean a steady flow of visitors to your site and consistent growth of your sales funnel, for free!